• Visualizations

 State Percentage of Households Who Can Afford the Median Price New Home

 In one broad stroke, our map uses a housing affordability index to illustrate the crisis across the country.
-There are only 3 states where more than half of the households can afford a home, like Delaware (69%), Maryland (57%) and Virginia (54%).
+There are only 3 states where 30% or more of the households can afford a home: Virginia (34%), Mississippi (32%) and Alaska (30%).
 In the vast majority of places, hardly anyone is in a position to pay the mortgage on a typical single-family home.
-This means that in places like Vermont here only 16% of the population can afford to own a home, families are getting financially stretched thin.
-This is true in states with huge cities like New York (26%) as well as largely rural states like Wyoming (23%).
-There’s no doubt mortgage payment forbearance is directly impacting lots of people’s lives.
+This means that in places like Vermont, where only 8% of the population can afford to own a new home, families are getting financially stretched thin.

 If you are on the market for a new home, or shopping around for a better loan rate, check out our mortgage cost guide today.